jamiehumphries/blanche/README.md

 ## Installation

-To install Blanche on a Discord server that you administer, follow this link: [Install Blanche](https://discordapp.com/oauth2/authorize?client_id=532196601075335168&scope=bot&permissions=2112)
+~To install Blanche on a Discord server that you administer, follow this link: [Install Blanche](https://discordapp.com/oauth2/authorize?client_id=532196601075335168&scope=bot&permissions=2112)~
+This bot has been removed from Discord.

 Blanche only requires the _Send Messages_ and _Add Reactions_ permissions.